 Why Become a Nurse?

-The U.S. Bureau of Labor Statistics anticipates registered nurse employment to grow by 16% between the years 2014 and 2024, a faster rate than the average growth for all occupations.
+The U.S. Bureau of Labor Statistics anticipates registered nurse employment to grow by 6% between 2022 and 2032, faster than the average growth for all occupations.
 Those nurses with a BSN degree or higher will be in the highest demand as healthcare facilities across the country continue to reduce the number of associate degree nurses on staff.

 Nursing is one of the most diverse career choices in healthcare.
-As a licensed RN, you can take on a general practice role, concentrate on a specialty practice area, or pursue certification to qualify for jobs requiring a specific nursing skill set.
+As a licensed RN, you can take on a general practice role, concentrate on a specialty area, or pursue certification to qualify for jobs requiring a specific nursing skill set.
 In fact, the knowledge and skills gained through our ABSN program would prepare you to fill any number of entry-level nursing positions.
 Work environments for nurses include hospitals, physician’s offices, nursing homes, schools, military bases, urgent care centers, corporate clinics, and anywhere else hands-on patient care is needed.

 Being a nurse means you have access to a part-time or full-time work schedule.
-If you decide to take a break from the profession, it’s easy to get back into the job market.
+If you take a break from the profession, it’s easy to get back into the job market.
 You may even find yourself able to work different times of the day and in shifts that range from four to 12 hours.

 Got What It Takes to Become a Nurse?